offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Part Design Workbench/Features_TOPIC
 ```

-Datum geometry are helper primitives typically used to position other objects (e.g., sketches, features), similar to construction geometry in sketches.
-Datum geometry aren't unique to the Part Design workbench.
+Datum geometry_FC are helper primitives typically used to position other objects (e.g., sketches_FC, features_FC), similar to construction geometry_FC in sketches_FC.
+Datum geometry_FC aren't unique to the Part Design workbench_FC.

-Datum geometry can inserted into the current body using the toolbar button next to the button that creates a new part.
+Datum geometry_FC can inserted into the current body_FC using the toolbar button next to the button that creates a new standard part_FC.

 ![FreeCAD Part Design workbench datum geometry toolbar](freecad_part_design_datum_geometry_toolbar.png)